aiba/yourkit-clojure-repl/README.md

-YourKit from the Clojure REPL:
+# YourKit from the Clojure REPL

 I don't always want YourKit profiling enabled, so I have a `:perf` profile that boots with YourKit.
 My `project.clj` looks like this.
 (Note this assumes OSX.
 You